lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

 Options:

--b If "TRUE" program will also flag borderline suspicious variants that exhibit low minor allele frequency and are significantly assosiated with 1 or more particular lab.
+-b Program will also flag borderline suspicious variants that exhibit low minor allele frequency and are significantly assosiated with 1 or more particular lab.

+-include_others Snps with parsimony > min will be included in the output regardless of flags

 -min Minimum parsimony (must be an integer) default = 6